 Is co-signing a car loan a good idea?

-This answer is specific to each situation, but typically it is not a great idea to act as a co-signer for a car loan.
+This answer is specific to each situation, but typically it is not a great idea to act as a co-signer for a car loan unless you are absolutely sure of the applicant’s ability to make payments.
 It can put you and your friend or family member in choppy waters if, for example, they aren’t paying on time, or you feel that you must monitor their spending as it relates to the co-signed loan.
 The combination of possible drama and risk of default means that co-signing a car loan is a choice that carries a large amount of risk.

 Questions to consider before signing off as a co-signer